oroinc/documentation/backend/dashboards/index.rst

 #. :ref:`Create a Twig template <cookbook-entities-dashboard-template>` that renders the grid.

-#. :ref:`Сonfigure <cookbook-entities-dashboard-config>` the dashboard widget by telling it which template to render.
+#. :ref:`Configure <cookbook-entities-dashboard-config>` the dashboard widget by telling it which template to render.

 .. _cookbook-entities-dashboard-grid: